Meraz/meraz.github.io/README.md

+# My Readme

+## Description
+This is the repository for my github pages website.
+It can be found [here](https://meraz.github.io).

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/meraz/meraz.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.